DinAlon-SP/resnet18-cifar10-compression/README.md

   - Avg Epoch Time: **3.66 sec**

-> AMP slightly improved training speed and memory usage, but had minimal impact on accuracy.
- This is likely because the GPU isn’t fully utilized when training ResNet-18 on the small CIFAR-10 dataset.
+> AMP slightly improved training speed and reduced memory usage during training.
+However, the performance gains were modest.
+This limited improvement is likely due to the fact that training ResNet-18 on CIFAR-10 is a relatively lightweight task that does not fully utilize the GPU's computational resources.
+Since both the model and dataset are small, the GPU remains underloaded, and the benefits of mixed precision, such as faster computation and better memory bandwidth, are not fully realized.
+AMP tends to show more significant speedups when training larger models on high-resolution datasets where GPU resources are more heavily taxed.